Shopify/hydrogen-v1/docs/components/cartshoppaybutton.md

+---
+url: /api/hydrogen/components/cart/cartshoppaybutton
+title: CartShopPayButton
+description: The CartShopPayButton component renders a ShopPayButton for the items in the cart.
+---

 The `CartShopPayButton` component renders a `ShopPayButton` for the items in the cart.
 It must be a descendent of a `CartProvider` component.